Need help working from home with your Bentley software? We're here to help - click here

 However, for AutoPIPE fluid transient to work the contents have to be either all fluid or all gas (i.e. single phase).
 This flow condition is something for a CFD problem for a complex fluid flow program like ANSYS, FlowMaster, PipeNet.

 Fire protection systems are generally cold and have only weight and pressure considerations for analysis.
-Where systems are simple then normal support spanning and hand calculations could suffice, but it could also be analysed using AutoPIPE.
-If the CFD programs are used and can produce the time history inputs then you could use AutoPIPE to stress analyse the flow events.
+Where systems are simple and hand calculations would suffice, users could also consider using AutoPIPE.
+Furthermore, If the CFD programs are used and can produce the time history inputs, then one could use AutoPIPE to perform a stress analysis on flow events.